survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> There are shortcuts like *npm start* and *npm test*.
 We can run these directly without *npm run* although that will work too.

+T> You can execute *npm run* anywhere within the project.
+It doesn't have to be run in the project root in order to work.

 ## Setting Up *webpack-dev-server*

 As developing your application through a build script like this will get boring eventually, Webpack provides neater means for development in particular. *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
 This makes it roughly equivalent to tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).